danialharoon805/test-project/README.md

 If user click a post a view would be added

 If user click on like a view and like both will be added if not added before

+If a user is login he will have a choice of creating a post

+He can also sign out